BlazeIsClone/eslint-config-blaze/readme.md

-# No-Sweat™ Eslint and Prettier Setup
+# Linting and Formatting configuration with ESlint and Prettier
 These are my settings for ESLint and Prettier

 You might like them - or you might not.
 Don't worry you can always change them.